-Appeal Process
+Appeal Process for Students

-Parties will have three (3) business days to appeal the decision made during the hearing.
+Students will have three (3) business days to appeal the decision made during the hearing.
 All appeals must be made in writing, providing additional documentation for consideration.
-A student who is suspended or expelled from school may appeal the decision in this same manner.
 Appeals are not intended to be full re-hearings of the complaint, and as such, appeals will only be accepted based on one of the following factors:

 - Procedural error or omission

 - New evidence that was unknown or not available during the original hearing

-- · Substantially disproportionate sanctions
+- Substantially disproportionate sanctions